Virgin Media Router Hacking Compromises 800,000 Customers: Here's How To Stay Safe

 Many routers arrive with a pre-assigned default password and most people do not bother changing this.
 Many routers are vulnerable due to the shorter passwords used by people and also due to the same pattern of letters repeated in the password.

-The Super Hub 2 router for instance used just eight-letter-long passwords and did not support numeric or upper case letters.
+The Super Hub 2 router, for instance, used just eight-letter-long passwords and did not support numeric or upper case letters.
 These alpha-numeric and casing variables, when included in a password, make it strong and difficult to crack.

 Tips To Pick A Secure Password To Stay Safe From Hackers

-While picking a password, people need to remember a few important tips so that there devices remain secure and the chances of getting hacked are minimal.
+While picking a password, people need to remember a few important tips so that their devices remain secure and the chances of getting hacked are minimal.

 Firstly, it is important to use different passwords for every account that a person creates and maintains online.
 This would ensure that even when one of them is hacked, the other accounts are secure.